VonKavalier/radio-term/README.md

 ## How to use
 ### Add a new radio :
 `$ ./radio.sh radio_name https://radio-url.com`
+**Warning** : The URL must be a direct stream link like http://ice1.somafm.com/7soul-128-mp3 Otherwise, mpv will throw an error.

 ### Listen to a radio :
 `$ ./radio.sh radio_name`